IgnaceMenace/WayPop-Prototype/README.md

         - Example of a such module : Lokinet client connection interface
 ## Difficulties
 - Expanding all the settings to new output or input
+## Strategy
+I'll use this project to perfect myself in Python and try to learn new stuff and ways doing things professionaly.
+I like standardization because it simplify overall complexity even if it can make some simple things harder to do and in a way I think it is a minimalist way of doing stuff.
+Also GNOME will always be around and GTK too and always be free and backed up by RedHat etc. I like to learn skills that I will be able to use later even in a few years.
+- GTK instead of Qt
+    - Gtk is developped only under free and open source licences, which is philosophicaly better in my opinion than the Qt licences.
+We never know at some point open source version of Qt might end up not being as well supported as the paid one.
+- .ui file
+    - I will create the GUI using xml in .ui file because it will be easier to change the code afterward, especially if I switch to rust
+    - Those .ui file will be build using Cambalache or GNOME Builder's designer
+- GTK application
+    - Since the application isn't originaly designed for GNOME it will be based on the GTK Application template
+- I'll try to generate the documentation the same way GNOME propose to do it because I'd like to experiment with their way of building apps
+- Since this is an experimentation and I have no clue how it will go, I might go back to programming in a more generic way using python Qt from a text editor and without fitting into a framework.
 # Installation
 it will be packaged into a pip package and if I ever port it to rust I will package it in a cargo package but need to create another repo anyway